cedrickchee/chatgpt-universe/README.md

 - [mlc-ai/MLC-LLM](https://github.com/mlc-ai/mlc-llm) - Enable everyone to develop, optimize and deploy LLaMA, GPT (AI models) natively on consumer-grade GPUs and phones.
 - [How to run LLaMA 13B with a 6GB graphics card](https://gist.github.com/rain-1/8cc12b4b334052a21af8029aa9c4fafc)
 - [huggingface/text-generation-inference](https://github.com/huggingface/text-generation-inference) - A Rust, Python and gRPC server for text generation inference.
 Used in production at HuggingFace to power LLMs api-inference widgets.
 Optimized to run Llama 2 model.
 If you have a decent GPU and Linux computer, you can run Llama 2 locally without much fuss.
+- [jmorganca/Ollama](https://github.com/jmorganca/ollama) - A macOS app for Apple Silicon that enables you to get up and run LLMs, locally.
+Windows & Linux support coming soon.

 ## Infrastructure